 Here is an example:

 Their big day is tomorrow.
 They went through the plan once more during dinner before they packed their bags.
 An hour later, they were fast asleep.
 That night was the first time in their lives they had prayed.
 They knew this would be the biggest one they will ever have with their hearts ready for adventure.

-If you have noticed, the passage promises plenty of upcoming adventure for the reader.
-The chapter break put at a place which leaves you wanting more.
+If you have noticed, the passage promises plenty of upcoming adventures for the reader.
+But, unfortunately, the chapter break is put at a place that leaves you wanting more.

 Create A Mystery

 Many chapters end with a bit of mystery.
-When I say mystery, I mean the future is a mystery and you don’t know what’s going to happen.
+When I say mystery, the future is a mystery, and you don’t know what will happen.

 The zombies were coming towards us.
-The door was locked and we had nowhere else to run.
-I took out a gun and pointed towards the dead creature and shot.
+The door was locked, and we had nowhere else to run.
+I took out a gun and pointed towards the dead creature, and shot.
 Why wasn’t it going off?
 I clicked several times.
-The gun was empty and there was no other way to escape.
-Just when I was wondering which part of me they’re going to devour first, the electricity goes off along with a gun shot.
+The gun was empty, and there was no other way to escape.
+Then, when I wondered which part of me they’re going to devour first, the electricity goes off along with a gunshot.

 The narrator has no idea what’s going to happen, and with that, any reader will want to read what happens next.

 Another way to end a chapter is by looking back on past events.
 This can be a way to summarize or bring the scene to a close.
 This paragraph from Harry Potter and the Prisoner of Azkaban is a great example:

-Deciding that he’d worry about the Hogsmeade form when he woke up, Harry got back into bed and reached up to cross off another day on the chart he’d made for himself, counting down the days left until his return to Hogwarts.
-Then he took off his glasses and lay down; eyes open, facing his three birthday cards.
+Deciding that he’d worry about the Hogsmeade form when he woke up, Harry got back into bed.
+He reached up to cross off another day on the chart he’d made for himself, counting down the days left until his return to Hogwarts.
+Then he took off his glasses and lay down, eyes open, facing his three birthday cards.